 The extremely restrictive dynamics in production (traceability, lots, deadlines, contamination) and the rules of sequences optimization require companies to be extremely flexible even in the operational management of production.

-A customer from the Pharmaceutical industry has successfully completed a project planning finite capacity scheduling.
+A customer from the Pharma industry has successfully completed a project planning finite capacity scheduling.

 This was the crucial link between the tactical planning of each individual plant and the pre-existing centalized system for production planning, scheduling and monitoring.